 No matter how many times you say No!
-It's unlikely you will be able to stop your bunny from doing this and you may need to cover the carpet or fence of the area with a few sections of pet pen.
+It is unlikely you will be able to stop your bunny from doing this and you may need to cover the carpet or fence of the area with a few sections of pet pen.

-Wooden hideaways, Cardboard castles all work as a great distraction and will hopefully occupy your bunny who will enjoy making improvements to there hideaway toy rather than your carpet.n
+Wooden hideaways, Cardboard castles all work as a great distraction and will hopefully occupy your bunny who will enjoy making improvements to their hideaway toy rather than your carpet.

 Bunnies are intelligent creatures and if they run out of stuff to do then chewing your carpet can easily become their next activity.

 The best way to stop a bored bunny from this destruction is to keep them entertained by providing them with the right environment.